Panic Lift

-Panic Lift is an electro-industrial band from Newark, New Jersey, United States, comprising James Francis on vocals, Dan Platt on keyboards, Ben Tourkantonis on drums, Cristian Carver on guitars and Justice Burke on bass.
+Panic Lift is an electro-industrial band from Newark, New Jersey, United States, comprising James Francis on vocals, Dan Platt on keyboards, Justice Burke on bass and Michael J. Carrasquillo on drums.

 Reception

 Panic Lift's second album Witness To Our Collapse attracted attention in the German music press, where it was called "a successful disc" with "good songwriting" and "variety", and noted as "definitely worth listening to".